BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 16\.
 Click kraken_output directory to find the standard Kraken2 result report and output files.
 These are text files that can be viewed by clicking on them.
 Click the up arrow next to *parent folder* once to return to the sample specific subdirectory.

-17\.
-Sankey diagram This is another view of the taxa across every domain level at the same time.
+17\. [*user sample id*]_sankey.html Sankey diagram This is another view of the taxa across every domain level at the same time.
+The key to reading and interpreting Sankey Diagrams is remembering that the width is proportional to the quantity represented.
+If features are overlapping, click and drag bars up and down.
+Specifically, the archaea feature may populate over the sample name.
+Simply click and drag down to view.

 18\.